 You thought I’d forgotten it!
 Go on, admit it!

-No list of things to do in Paris with kids would be complete without the Eiffel Tower, you know, the first thing that pops into your mind when you think of France.
+No list of things to do in Paris with kids would be complete without the Eiffel Tower and the Place de la Concorde, you know, the first thing that pops into your mind when you think of France.

 This wonder of the world has 3 floors, with restaurants on the first and second floors and an observation deck on the third – that said you’ll get plenty of great views from the first and second floor if you stop for a bite.

 Perhaps most amazingly of all, this incredible landmark that may be one of the most famous (if not THE most famous) man-made landmark on Earth was meant to be a temporary structure.